Battle of Katsurakawara

 Location: In the fields adjacent to the Katsura River in Settsu Province

-Outcome: Through his actions, Hosokawa Takakuni triggered a response from Hosokawa Harumoto by which the allied forces of the Hatano and Miyoshi advanced into Settsu and, over the course of a single night and day, defeated the armies under Takakuni, Ashikaga Yoshiharu (the Muromachi bakufu), and Takeda Motomitsu from Wakasa Province, with the Rokkaku playing an ancillary role toward the end.
+Synopsis: Through his actions, Hosokawa Takakuni triggered a response from Hosokawa Harumoto by which the allied forces of the Hatano and Miyoshi advanced into Settsu and, over the course of a single night and day, defeated the armies under Takakuni.
+Ashikaga Yoshiharu (the Muromachi bakufu), and Takeda Motomitsu from Wakasa Province, with the Rokkaku performing an ancillary role toward the end.

 The Battle of Katsurakawara occurred over the course of a single night and following day from 2/12 to 2/13 of Daiei 7 (1527).
 The conflict was associated with formation of the Sakai kubō, an opposition role to Ashikaga Yoshiharu, the shōgun in Kyōto.